nodesman/couchbase-mobile-portal/md-docs/_1x/installation/ios.md

     libc++.dylib
     ```

-	To use the SDK in Swift files, you must also import the framework in the bridging header (`#import <CouchbaseLite/CouchbaseLite.h>`).
+	To use the SDK in Swift files, you must also import the framework in a bridging header (`#import <CouchbaseLite/CouchbaseLite.h>`).

 #### macOS